dojo/app/README.md

 Each method returns the ID string if the respective instance was registered, or throws an error if not.

-Note that the default store, if any, is registered under the `DEFAULT_STORE` symbol, *not* an ID string.
+Note that the default widget store, if any, is registered under the `DEFAULT_WIDGET_STORE` symbol, *not* an ID string.

 ### Loading an action, store or widget